techidaily/site-games-able/source/_posts/from-fun-to-profitable-lessons-from-helldivers-2s-success-story.md

 ![Screenshot of Helldivers 2 strategem menu](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/05/share_20240524_0415051.jpeg)

- There are plenty of other[live service games that are not pay-to-win](https://www.makeuseof.com/live-service-games-that-arent-pay-to-win/) , as well, including Fortnite and Smite.
+ There are plenty of other [live service games that are not pay-to-win](https://www.makeuseof.com/live-service-games-that-arent-pay-to-win/) , as well, including Fortnite and Smite.

 ## 6 Balance Gameplay Mechanics